PllewxaM/Wordle-for-the-World/README.md

        python -m pip install pygame --upgrade --pre

-Install pygame-menu using the command :
+Install laest version of pygame-menu using the command :

      pip install pygame-menu -U

-Install PyObjC using the command :
+Install latest version of PyObjC using the command :

      pip install PyObjC